What is our goal for the conversations on The Post?

 We will close the comments section before an article has published or shortly after if we believe the discussion will probably go against the rules set above.

 We will also lock an ongoing discussion on an article if comments submitted continue to go against the community rules.
-In these cases, readers can see what has been submitted but will no longer be able to submit new posts.
+In these cases, readers can typically see what has been submitted but will no longer be able to submit new posts.

 We value your feedback, but we also value upholding civil dialogue around the news of the day.
 We’ll continue to close discussions in cases where the comments repeatedly go against the rules above.
 Articles without a comment section will list other ways to respond or give feedback.